MIPT-Oulu/3DHistoGrading/training/README.md

-# 3DHistoGrading
+# 3DHistoGrading-Training
-*Contains codes for grading models that are used in 3D-histo-Grading prototype software.*
+*Contains Python codes for grading models that are used in 3D-histo-Grading prototype software.*

 (c) Santeri Rytky, University of Oulu, 2018-2019